Indian IT Outsourcers Anxious Over Potential Changes To H1-B Visas

 Congress and the White House have targeted what is arguably the most coveted of U.S. visas: the H1-B. It's "a kind of temporary work visa that allows professionals from other countries to work in the United States for a designated U.S. employer," explains Stephen Yale-Loehr, a Cornell University immigration law professor.

-Yale-Loehr says that with the economy picking up, the program is in particularly big demand.
+Yale-Loehr says that with the economy strengthening, the program is in particularly big demand.
 Last year, U.S. companies that sought to bring highly skilled workers to the U.S. filed 236,000 petitions that went into a lottery for just 85,000 H1-B visas, the legal cap.
 The bulk of the winners: Indian computer specialists, many of them graduates of U.S. universities.

 Yale-Loehr says that places like Europe and Australia have special visas to attract such talent, but that the United States doesn't.